IMYdev/YMIcore/README.md

 - Show info about users or yourself anytime.
 - Custom greetings and farewell messages when a member joins or leaves (can attach pics or videos.)
 - Grab and send wallpapers from various sources, including anime-themed ones.
-- Generate cool AI images from a text prompt.
 - Reverse search anime pictures to identify the anime.
 - Chat with AI.
 Ask questions and get quick, smart answers
 - Save, list, and remove notes inside the chat.